wilder/wilder/README.md

 ### Hello! 👋

-I'm a software engineer specialized in backend and Android development, passionate about building projects that will have a positive impact on people's lives.
+I'm a software engineer specialised in backend and Android development, passionate about building projects that will have a positive impact on people's lives.

 I really enjoy datastructure and algorithms, distributed systems and identity.